VACHL League Programmer: Stephanie Su

 Friday

-9:45pm @ Hillcrest – Use extra referee room (located near Zamboni gate)
+9:45pm @ Hillcrest – Use extra referee room (located in hallway near Zamboni gate)

 Saturday